 Renuka’s devotion to her husband was legendary.
 Her chastity was so potent that it granted her miraculous powers.
 Every day, she would go to the river to fetch water for her husband’s rituals using a simple pot made of unbaked clay.
 The pot would miraculously hold the water without breaking, a testament to her unwavering devotion.

 However, one day, a Gandharva, a celestial musician known for his beauty, passed over the river in his chariot.
 Renuka, momentarily captivated by his charm, allowed a fleeting thought of desire to enter her mind.
 Although she quickly regained her composure, the momentary lapse had shattered her inner purity.
-The clay pot dissolved in the water, symbolizing the breaking of her spiritual power.
+Renuka’s remarkable purity and spiritual strength have made her an enduring symbol in Hindu tradition, celebrated in tales of divine feminine power and devotion-learn more about Renuka’s spiritual legacy.
 Unable to fetch water, Renuka was too ashamed to return to her husband and remained by the river, sorrowful and afraid.

 Jamadagni’s Wrath and Parashurama’s Obedience